Geodan/pg2b3dm/README.md

 ## History

+2023-08-16: release 1.6.1, translate b3dm's to center of tile for Mapbox GL JS v3

 2023-08-16: release 1.6.0, add experimental support for Mapbox GL JS v3

 2023-06-20: release 1.5.5, fix issue when only 1 level is generated